One of Visit Oconee SC’s most popular Google search phrase is “Chattooga River Rafting.”

 - Experienced raft guides are trained to “read the water” and can steer the raft where it needs to go in order to avoid exposed rocks.

 - When bringing a phone for rafting, keep in mind, there is no cell service within the river corridor.
-This means driving to and from the river, in the parking lots, and on the river, you will not get a phone signal.
+This means driving to and from the river, in the parking lots, and on the river, you shouldn’t expect to get a phone signal.